turingschool-projects/kwk-level3-swift/sessions/design_theory_slides.markdown

 Contours and gaps in a figure will be seen as completed contours

 ![inline](slide_images/closure.png)

+^ There are no triangles or circles in this visual, but we are able to fill the missing space to complete these familiar shapes

+---

+# Principle 6: Law of Closure

+Contours and gaps in a figure will be seen as completed contours

 ![inline](slide_images/closure2.png)

 ^ There are no triangles or circles in this visual, but we are able to fill the missing space to complete these familiar shapes